Associate Prof Mike Fessing shares his latest research

 The Centre for Skin Sciences (CSS) is delighted to announce a partnership with Labskin UK (York) to work on an ambitious 28-month Knowledge Transfer Partnership (KTP) project, funded by Innovate UK.
 CSS, as the knowledge partner, will bring its considerable knowledge, skills and understanding of the interactions between skin cells and melanocytes to help Labskin fulfil its ambition to develop the world’s first commercially available pigmented full thickness, three cell skin equivalent model.
 This new model will be available at Labskin for companies to use to evaluate products for cosmetic tone matching applications in health and beauty, but also be a pathfinder project to enable future UV protection and drug effect studies.

 The team is now looking for an MSc/PhD level research associate to complete the project alongside the Labskin and Bradford University teams.
-A link to the job can be found here.

 Alex Chapman (Head of Operations - Labskin) said, “This is a really exciting project for us and one we have wanted to do for some time.
 We look forward to working with our colleagues from the University of Bradford and getting this advancement out to the scientific community”.